 If the shadow of the earth comes between the full moon and the sun there is an eclipse.
 If the feeling of ‘I’ and ‘MINE’ casts its shadow upon the experience of fullness, all efforts of the individual to gain peace turn out futile.
 Actions mirror a man’s personality better than his words.

 The third stage of Yoga, Asana or posture can be viewed as the starting point on the journey of realization, as one advance in yogic meditation.
 Asanas fuse the body and mind in a state of serene equilibrium, bringing one closer to realize god within.
-A steady posture is a proof that one is not subdued by the fickle nature of his or her mind.
+A steady posture is a proof that one any disturbance in the surroundings does not fickle the nature of his or her mind.

 By inculcating the very essence of asanas one naturally comes to develop agility, balance, endurance, and vitality.
 Asanas keep the body free from disease and reduce fatigue by relaxing the miscellaneous nerves of one’s body.
 In gist, the different asanas are a way to train and discipline the mind.